How can I find out

 If you have not declared a second major, you will need to meet with staff at the Academic Achievement Center staff (bottom floor of Maxwell Library).
 They will act as your 2nd advisor until you declare a 2nd major.

 In general, you would take courses that satisfy the CORE requirements along with the courses of your 2nd major.
 It is desirable to do some of both CORE and your other major for each semester.
 Be crafty with CORE course selections as many of them can satisfy multiple CORE requirements.
-There are only two education courses a candidate can take prior to being admitted to professional ed (admission to professional ed is covered within the course ELED220 or ECED230).
+There are only a few education courses a candidate can take prior to being admitted to professional ed (admission to professional ed is covered within the course ELED220 or ECED230).
 One is the introductory courses ELED220 or ECED230.
 You may take this one course whenever you wish (except not during your freshman year) but prior to taking any 300 level education courses.
 This course is designed to provide you with a foundation of information about education as well as to help you make an informed career choice.
-Your second course is Foundations of Reading ELED250 ( an elective and not program requirement).
+Another course is Foundations of Reading ELED250 ( an elective and not program requirement).
 This course is designed to help you get the information necessary to pass the Foundations of Reading portion of the (MTEL) teacher test.
-Your other education courses will come at the end of your program along with student teaching.
+General Curriculum ELED240 ( an elective and not program requirement).
+This course is designed to help you get the information necessary to pass the General Curriculum multi-subject portion of the (MTEL) teacher test.
+Your 300 level education courses will come at the end of your program along with student teaching.

 Note: There are some 200 level ELED courses offered as electives and vary from semester to semester.

 You will need to apply to professional education.
 You will learn specifics on this process during your introductory course (ELED220 or ECED230).
 In general, you will need to have at least a 2.8 GPA earned at BSU.
 You will need to have completed the course requirements of the introductory course, including the 40-hour pre-practica field experience.
 You will have to provide evidence of passing the literacy / communications to be admitted into professional education.
 Note: You will need to pass the Elementary General Curriculum – mutli-subject and math subtest sections (or Early Childhood content) courses AND the Foundations of Reading MTEL before you can register for the block of professional courses.
-There are occasions where a student may have passed the Literacy and Communication AND the General Curriculum (multi-subject and math subtests) but have not yet passed the Foundations of Reading MTEL.
-This student could meet with the Department chairman and develop a plan of action for passing the final MTEL.
-Note: you must pass all required MTELs prior to being allowed to student teach.
 There are other requirements included in the professional education application packet (you will get this packet in your Introductory course).

 This is the cluster of professional education courses (300 level) you will take as your second to last semester at BSU (your last semester is student teaching).
 You are not allowed to take any other courses during this semester other than the block courses so be sure you have completed all of your other major and CORE curriculum course requirements before trying to register for the block.
 It includes “How to teach” courses.
 You will be committed to being on campus or in assigned pre-practicum experiences five days a week from 8 am to 4:00 pm.
 During this time, you will attend classes.
 In between course sessions, your professors will schedule pre-practica experiences working with age-appropriate students in the content areas covered in your courses.
 Pre-practica experiences include working at professional development schools, other public school settings as well as a school in an urban setting.